MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/partition-assign-vm-gpu.md

 - Install the physical GPU device of the same make, model, and size on every server of the cluster.
 Refer to your OEM-provided documentation when installing the GPU device on your physical servers in the cluster.

 - Install the GPU drivers on every server of the cluster by following instructions from your GPU IHVs.
-For NVIDIA GPU drivers, see the [Nvidia vGPU documentation](https://docs.nvidia.com/grid/15.0/grid-vgpu-release-notes-microsoft-azure-stack-hci/).
+For NVIDIA GPU drivers, see the [NVIDIA vGPU documentation](https://docs.nvidia.com/grid/15.0/grid-vgpu-release-notes-microsoft-azure-stack-hci/).

 - Ensure that the virtualization support and SR-IOV are enabled in the BIOS of each server in the cluster.
 Reach out to your system vendor if you're unable to identify the correct setting in your BIOS.